Back to Schools & centres

-The priority areas of research of the Centre include migration and labour studies, justice, school education, and public health.
+The priority areas of research of the Centre include migration and labour studies, justice, and school education.
 The research carried at the Centre is multi, inter and trans disciplinary in nature.
 The Centre also intends to promote research both in vernacular and English languages.

 A Five-year Research Programme on Migration: The idea behind this long-term research programme is to contribute to developing new frameworks of analysis and introducing methodological innovations.
 Priority has been be given to study relationship between migration and the land question, impact of Green Revolution, the issues related to identity formation, urbanization and labour processes, popular movements, refugeehood and citizenship, child labour, environment, forced migration, public policy, and histories and cultural significance of migration in the modern age.

 Orientation Course on Migration: The Centre offers a certificate course on migration for postgraduate students, research scholars, and young faculty from India and other SAARC countries.
 This is an annual course of two and a half months for research scholars and young college/university faculty from all over the country.
-The second course was completed in February 2018.
+The third course was completed in February 2019.
 The course is in high demand as it is evident from large number of applications received.
-The faculty come from TISS Patna Centre, TISS Mumbai, ILO South Asia Office, Calcutta University, Visvabharti University, Observer Research Foundation, Aid-et-Action, Azim Premji University and New Trade Union Initiative (NTUI).
+The faculty of the third orientation course came from TISS Patna Centre, TISS Mumbai and Hyderabad campuses, ILO South Asia Office, National law School of India University (Bangalore), Calcutta University, Ambedkar University Delhi, International Institute of Population Sciences, and Indian School of Development Management.

 Lecture Series on Dialoguing between the Posts: In 2018, the Centre started a lecture series on ‘dialoguing between the postcolonial and postsocialist conditions.
-The first lecture was delivered by Dr. Kasia Narkovicz of York University and the second lecture is scheduled on 30th September 2018 to be delivered by Prof. Madina Tlostanova.
+The first lecture was delivered by Dr. Kasia Narkovicz of York University and the second lecture on 30th September 2018 by Prof. Madina Tlostanova of Linköping University, Sweden.

 TISS-Takshila Annual Lecture on Contemporary Challenges to India’s Democracy: The Centre has initiated TISS-Takshila Annual Lecture on Contemporary Challenges to India’s Democracy.
-The first lecture is scheduled on 30th September 2018 to be delivered by Prof. Gopal Krishna Gandhi, former Governor of West Bengal and Visiting Professor, Ashoka University.
+The first lecture was delivered by Shri Gopal Krishna Gandhi, eminent thinker, scholar and former diplomat, on February 10, 2019.

 Publications: The Centre has launched print as well as online edition of two occasional paper series – Public Arguments in English and Sarvajanik Bahas in Hindi.
-So far, six papers have been published in English and two in Hindi under the respective series.
+So far, twelve papers have been published in English and two in Hindi under the respective series.
 A Working Paper Series has also been started.
-Five working papers have already been published.
+Nine working papers have already been published.
 The papers are downloadable from the TISS Website.

 Publications by Faculty: The faculty of the Centre have published papers in peer reviewed journals and contributed papers in edited volumes.
 Some of them have also written in popular magazines and newspapers.

-Research Fellowship: Researchers of the Centre worked on diverse themes like labour migration and logistics of Bihar-Nepal border; women in absence of male out-migrants; caste practices among Muslims; gender issues in residential schools for girls; and fringe lives in a slum of Patna.
+Research Fellowship: In 2016, the Centre started a fellowship programme under which five researchers of the Centre worked on diverse themes like labour migration and logistics of Bihar-Nepal border; women in absence of male out-migrants; caste practices among Muslims; gender issues in residential schools for girls; and fringe lives in a slum of Patna.

-Symposiums and Conferences on Migration and Labour: The Centre has organised one symposium and two national conferences.
+Symposiums and Conferences on Migration and Labour (2017-18): The Centre has organised one symposium, two national conferences and one international conference.
 The titles of the symposium and conferences were as follows:

 i.
 Exploring New Grounds of Studying Bihar (Feb.
 2017)